-Students who are facing extreme financial hardship are encouraged to discuss their situation with the Administrative Director of Education Programs.
+Students who are facing extreme financial hardship are encouraged to discuss their situation with the Deputy Chief Academic Officer.

 Counseling

 The prospect of transitioning into a new life in the civilian workforce can be very stressful.
 Experience has shown that some of this stress is relieved as students gain new skills and confidence.
 However, we understand that there may be times when concerns and frustrations run high.
 While we do not provide formal counseling services, we do have connections to organizations that provide these services.